fehler/building-beautiful-uis/00-Overview.md

 Open Sans
 ---------

-I’ve created all of the XD example files using Open Sans.
+I’ve created all of the XD example files using the typeface Open Sans.
 As its name suggests, it’s an open source typeface that you can [download for free](https://fonts.google.com/specimen/Open+Sans).
 This will allow you to open all of the files without experiencing missing font issues.

 A humanist sans-serif typeface designed by Steve Matteson of Ascender Fonts, Open Sans was commissioned by Google.
 Designed and created in 2010, it was released in 2011.